-- 9. Quantum Chemistry and Orbital Theory.-Lect.: Tu. and Th.
-W. R. Trost at 11. a.m. - 11.
-Undergraduate Research for Honours students.
+- 9. Quantum Chemistry and Orbital Theory.-Lect.: Hours to be arranged.
+W. R. Trost - 11.
+Undergraduate Research for Honours Students.

-Further classes are available to Honours and Graduate students, and others who satisfy the instructor that they are qualified.
-See Head of Department.
+Further classes are available to Honours and Graduate Students, and others who satisfy the instructor that they are qualified.

-Chemistry Seminar .- Meetings will be held in the Spring Term at which Honours and Graduate students will present papers on their research projects.
+Chemistry Seminar.-Meetings will be held in the spring term at which Honours and Graduate students will present papers on their research projects.